 Even a system based on merit or ability can still perpetuate discrimination and exclusion, for abilities are not genetically determined.
 One might as well speak of the innate ability to speak a certain language such as Chinese; and yet, pretty nearly the entire human population is able to speak any language, so long as they hear it spoken regularly from an early age.
 As I have stated elsewhere, the belief in innate abilities is false; but because the falseness of this belief has not generally been understood, it has had a decisive influence on the development of modern societies.

 Just as, in the past, there existed large ethnic enclaves or ghettos where the inhabitants spoke a language which differed from the language that was spoken by the majority of the other inhabitants of the country one lived in, there can also exist large enclaves of unemployed or marginally-employed people who do not behave like those who are employed, such as in the way they talk, dress, and behave in other important respects.
-The inevitable result of contempt is that these people will be excluded from many workplaces, so that they will remain different from those who are employed, and, more specifically, from those who are employed in well-paying jobs.
+The inevitable result of contempt is that these people will be excluded from many workplaces, so that they remain different from those who are employed, and, more specifically, from those who are employed in well-paying jobs.

 According to the standard economic explanation of employment and economic growth, it is entrepreneurs who start companies that create jobs.
 Hence, the government should encourage investment and savings, which are transformed by banks and other financial institutions into investment, which in turn creates jobs.
-Also, workers should be encouraged to spend money in order to provide sufficient demand to purchase the many different products and services that are produced by the economy.
+In addition, workers should be encouraged to spend money in order to provide sufficient demand to purchase the many different products and services that are produced by the economy.
 In a nutshell, this summarizes the standard economic explanation of economic growth and the creation of jobs.
 Although the Theory of Imitation does not deny these statements, it points out that economists have overlooked another important societal mechanism, namely the one of assimilation, or inclusion.
-Whereas, in many instances, economists unrealistically assume that one person is the same as any other, in terms of one’s qualities, knowledge, skills, ambitions, and so forth, the Theory of Imitation declares that human beings are not the same, and that both the things they are capable of doing and the things they want to do depend on the models of behaviour they have observed, and it is obvious that people grow up observing different models of behaviour.
+Whereas, in many instances, economists unrealistically assume that one person is the same as any other, in terms of one’s behaviours, knowledge, skills, ambitions, and so forth, the Theory of Imitation declares that human beings are not the same, and that both the things they are capable of doing and the things they want to do depend on the models of behaviour they have observed, and it is obvious that different people grow up observing different models of behaviour.
 Hence, it is crucial to allow people, in particular children, to enter into workplaces, so they can thereby become more like the people who work there, which will increase their chances of being hired to perform the kinds of work that are performed in those places.

 The common but naive belief is that the number of jobs, especially well-paying jobs, is limited, and therefore if one person is able to obtain a well-paying job, then that means that others will remain unemployed or have to find something else to do, for which they will probably be paid less money.
 Although the fierce competition for well-paying jobs seems to confirm this belief, where a few are rewarded while the other applicants must seek for work elsewhere, there is an important sense in which it is wrong.
 In the course of the past few centuries, we have seen that, in economically successful countries at least, as their populations have increased, so too have the number of jobs, including well-paying jobs.
 This shows that there is no limit to the number of jobs that can be created in an economically advanced society.